52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 ###### Service Identification

-Here you can define the information about the `Service Identification` like:
+The next menu is called "Service Identification".
+You can reach it by clicking on the corresponding tab in the header.
+Here you can define the information about the `Service Identification` such as:

-- Title
-- Abstract
+- Title: A short title that you would like to give to your SOS server
+- Abstract: A short textual description of the content that your SOS server offers

+Further information does not need to be entered in this menu.

 This information would be provided in the Capabilities.

 ###### Service

-The `Service` settings provides the definition of
+The next tab contains the `Service` settings.
+It allows the SOS oepration to set the following important information:

-- SOS URL: The URL via which the SOS shall be available
+- SOS URL: The URL via which the SOS shall be available (for the tutorial, this shall be "localhost"; if the SOS is operated on an external server, this field should include the URL of this server)
-- Strict SpatialFiltering:
-- Create/Update FOI geometry
-- List only parent offerings
-- Insert procedure/FOI via InsertResult
-- ...
+- Content cache update interval: The SOS server maintains an internal cache to answer more efficiently to GetCapabilities request.
+This parameter sets how often this Cache shall be updated.
+The more often the data in the SOS changes, the shorter this update interval should be set.
+- Strict SpatialFiltering: This option can be used to enforce the inclusion of coordinates in every observation; it is recommended if mobile sensors are used.
+- List only parent offerings: For very large SOS servers, the number of data sets may become huge.
+To reduce the length of the Capabilities document, it is possible to organise the datasets in a hierarchy.
+With this parameter, it can be set that only the top level elements of this hierarchy shall be listed in a Capabilities file (only recommended for expert users who are implementing an advanced hierarchical data model).
+- Sensor Directoy: The SOS is able to store sensor descriptions (SensorML) as files.
+With this parameter the folder for storing the sensor descriptions can be set.

 ![SetupSOS_7_1.png](../images/SetupSOS_7_1.png "52°North SOS Installation Wizard Optional Settings")